Jed Davies: HFX Wanderers FC

 In the club announcement HFX Wanderers Founder and President Derek Martin said: “Jed's addition represents a significant investment on our behalf to improve the development pathway in our region, It remains our goal to see multiple Atlantic Canadian players earn their way onto the Wanderers’ first-team roster.”

-During his time with HFX Wanderers, the club recorded its highest league finish in club history (2023 season) and a number of players from the HFX Wanderers under-21 team made their professional debuts including Camilo Vasconcelos, Jefferson Alphonse and Aiden Rushenas.
+During his time with HFX Wanderers, the club recorded its highest league finish in club history (2023 season) and a number of players from the HFX Wanderers under-21 team made their professional debuts including Tiago Coimbra, Camilo Vasconcelos, Jefferson Alphonse and Aiden Rushenas.

 UPEI Panthers

 On 18 December 2024, Jed Davies was named the new head coach of UPEI Soccer Panthers, taking over from Lewis Page who had departed to become head coach of Halifax Tides FC after 25 seasons with UPEI Soccer Panthers.